get-wrecked/fivem/clipping/README.md

   - Transport layer that sends clip requests to Medal.tv.
 - `client-main.lua`
   - Entry point that registers UI commands, keybinds, and initializes the clipping system.
+  - Command and keybind toggle the UI open/closed.
+Pressing again, running the command again, or clicking the X button, closes the UI.
   - Reads configuration from `Config.ClippingEvents` and builds the UI.
 - `__types.lua`
   - Type definitions for event configuration and vessel cargo.